 - Workshop 1: Cost-Effective Passive House Engineering for Larger Buildings, presented by Brandon Nicholson, NK Architects:

 Summary: To deliver cost-optimized Passive House buildings we need a paradigm shi in how engineers approach the design of building mechanical systems.
-Fortunately, this shi is already underway.
+Fortunately, this shift is already underway.
 Learn how through a system-by-system tour of proven, low-cost engineering solutions for multifamily and commercial Passive House buildings.

 - Workshop 2: The Passive House High-Rise: How is it different?, presented by Lois Arena from Steven Winter Associates and Monte Paulsen from RDH.